Skip to main content

 Your experience

-Our excellence in research strongly influences our teaching, and ensures that you are engaged in frontier science in optional modules and in project work.
-Our state-of-the-art Central Teaching Laboratories offer a unique environment in which to study Chemistry.
+Our excellence in research strongly influences our teaching, and ensures that you’re engaged in frontier science throughout taught and project modules.
+Our state-of-the-art Central Teaching Laboratories offer a unique environment in which to study Chemistry, which occupies the top in synthetic and measurement labs, with plentiful equipment for a wide range of experiments.

 Virtual tour